Full-Body Workouts: Quick Summary

 These 6 major muscle groups are your core, arms, back, chest, legs, and shoulders.

 If you don't pick the right exercises, there's a lot you can be missing out on.
 You want the most bang for your buck, don't you?
-Well, a great way to know you are checking this box is by including more compound exercises into your workout.
+Well, a great way to know you are checking this box is by including more compound exercises in your workout.

 Compound exercises are movements that use more than one muscle group at a time, making them both efficient and effective!
-Because they do involve more muscles, they are very physically demanding.
-These exercises will increase your heart rate which can result in a greater calorie burn.
+Because they involve more muscles, they are very physically demanding.
+These exercises will increase your heart rate, which can result in a greater calorie burn.
 They will also break down a lot more muscle tissue and use up a lot of energy, often leading to more calorie burning after the workout itself!

 I'll make sure to cover some of these exercises in detail ... but first, let's look deeper into the benefits of full body workouts...